 Hinged Segment Ring

 The classic segment ring can be more challenging to insert as a section of the ring completely comes away to allow you to put on the jewellery.
 This segment ring how to put in requires a pair of pliers which is why we recommend only inserting this type of jewellery yourself if you are experienced with body jewellery.
+How do you take out a closed hoop nose ring?
 Make sure you use a sanitised jewellery-specific pair of pliers to handle your jewellery.
 The pliers are a handy tool when opening segment rings but it is best to gently squeeze the sections back together using your fingers once inserted to avoid harming the piercing site.

 If you are considering trying out segment ring body jewellery then our suggestion is to use a traditional segment ring if you don’t intend to regularly change your jewellery as this will sit securely in your piercing.
 However, if you love to frequently switch it up it is best to try out a hinged segment ring for an easier change.

 Before purchasing your new jewellery make sure to check the size/gauge of your piercing so you can make sure you will receive a hoop that will comfortably fit.
 For example, a segment ring Prince Albert will need to be a different size compared to a segment ring septum.

 As you can see the segment ring can be a great way to enjoy an awesome aesthetic as well as an easy cleaning routine.
 This segment hoop piercing is the perfect choice for those who love dainty hassle-free jewellery.

 In the same family of ring and hoop jewellery, we have the seamless ring which can be used in a range of piercings so is very useful to add to your collection.

 What is a seamless ring?

 Seamless rings feature a continuous hoop with a small gap in order to insert and remove the jewellery.
 They are easily inserted by simply twisting the ring apart and then gently squeezing it back together once you have placed it into your piercing.